-Likelihood Impact Risk Rating Inherent Risk 3 3 9 HIGH $ \clubsuit$ Current Risk 2 3 6 MEDIUM Current Controls The pension fund adheres to the County Council's financial regulations with appropriate separation of duties and authorisation limits for transactions.
-Daily cash settlements are made with external custodian to maximise returns on cash.
-Investment transactions are properly authorised, executed and monitored.
-Contributions due to the fund are governed by Scheme rules which are implemented by the Pensions Manager. • The Pension fund maintains a bank account which is operated within regulatory guidelines.
+Likelihood Impact Risk Rating Inherent Risk 3 3 9 HIGH $ \clubsuit$ Current Risk 2 3 6 MEDIUM - Current Controls • The pension fund adheres to the County Council's financial regulations with appropriate separation of duties and authorisation limits for transactions.
+Daily cash settlements are made with the external custodian to maximise returns on cash.
+Investment tra Investment transactions are properly authorised, executed and monitored.
+Contributions due to the fund are governed by Scheme rules which are implemented by the Pensions Manager. n are The Pension fund maintains a bank account which is operated within regulatory guidelines.
 Action Required Continue to monitor via existing processes.
-Responsibility Group Manager (Financial Strategy & Accounting) Senior Accountant (Pensions & Treasury Management)Timescale On-going
+Responsibility Group Manager (Financial Strategy & Accounting)TimescaleSenior Accountant (Pensions & TreasuryOn-going